Enhanced ShockBurst (ESB)

 Perform the following steps to set up an application to send and receive packets:

-If necessary, use any of the folowing functions to update the addresses, the address prefix, the channel, and the bitrate:
+If necessary, use any of the following functions to update the addresses, the address prefix, the channel, and the bitrate:

 Make sure that the high-frequency clock is running: